Affiliate Disclosure

 Lessons from a health crisis

 Following Jobs' death, and especially after the publication of Walter Isaacson's authorized biography and some other books in the ensuing years, a few things became clear.
-Jobs, for much of the last five years of his life, was much more ill than he had let on.
+Jobs, for the last five years of his life, was much more ill than he had let on.

 According to the Isaacson book, Apple's board, whether to protect Jobs or its own stock price, either never pushed Jobs to go public about the severity of condition, or actively covered it up.